 About Jamie Clarke

-I design illustrative lettering and decorative fonts.
-My approach is to blend imagery with lettering to enhance its message.
-This typographic style has found a home in many branding, packaging, editorial projects.
+I'm a freelance designer specialising in illustrative typography and display fonts.
+My approach is to blend imagery and lettering to create compelling visual stories.
+This typographic style has found its home in many branding, packaging and book cover projects.

-My background is originally in web design.
-I was Head of Design at Microsoft in Europe and went on to form one of the UK’s top digital agencies, where I worked with a range of well-known media and technology clients.
+While I’ve always had a passion for type and typography, I stated out in web design.
+I eventually became Head of Design at Microsoft’s online division for Europe and then went on to start one of the UK’s top digital agencies, working with a range of well-known media and technology clients.

-I also run the popular blog, Type Worship, exploring the endless styles and trends leading the type and lettering world.
-I’m part of the team behind the typography magazine, 8 Faces, created by Elliot Jay Stocks, and I’ve written about type for several other publications.
+I also run the popular blog, Type Worship, exploring the endless trends and styles influencing the type and lettering world.
+I’m part of the team behind the typography magazine, 8 Faces, created by Elliot Jay Stocks, and I’ve written about type for many publications.

 Selected articles and features: